mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/thread-safety.md

 example, there's quite a bit of overhead because we're doing so little work with each client - but in a real program this is the best solution.

+## Fork safety

+Neither a `mongocxx::client` or a `mongocxx::pool` can be safely copied when forking.
+Because of this, any client or pool must be created *after* forking, not before.